xgbuils/iterum/doc/API_static_functions.md

 Iterum(gen).toArray() // [5, 3, 1, 5, 3, 1, 5, 3, 1]
 ```

-You can create a parametrizable generator defining the first generator with parameters:
+You are able to create a parametrizable generator defining the first generator with parameters:
 ``` javascript
 var Iterum = require('iterum')
 var Range = Iterum.Range